 - Support – Liu ‘Crisp’ Qing-Song

-SK Telecom are the most successful team of all-time with three Worlds titles.
+T1 (previously SK Telecom) is the most successful team of all-time with three Worlds titles.

-These are the teams who have won the League of Legends World Championship:
+These are the teams that have won the League of Legends World Championship:

 |2014||Samsung White||South Korea|